VetoProjects/VetoLC/README.md

 You can have a look at the .travis.yml to get a slight idea of how your build process could look like.

+If you want to build the documentation(made with Doxygen), type `make doc`.
+If you do not have Doxygen installed there is a ready-made version in the [LC-Doc](https://github.com/VetoProjects/LC-Doc) repository.
+It might not always be bleeding edge, though.

 Usage
 -----